Turn internal office hours into FAQ updates

 3. Slack-ready “what changed”

-Why it’s non-obvious: Silent handbook edits confuse; a short channel note trains verify-the-source habit (Collect useful feedback on your agents when people report drift).
+Why it’s non-obvious: Silent handbook edits confuse; a short channel note trains a verify-the-source habit (Collect useful feedback on your agents when people notice the handbook and what the Q&A agent now says don’t match).

 Go deeper